akeneo/pim-api-docs/content/php-client/resources/products/published-products.md

 :::

 ::: warning
-The field `quantified_associations` is only present in Serenity and since the v5.0
+The field `quantified_associations` is only present in Serenity.
 :::

 #### Get a list of published products